Beta Hemolytic Streptococcus Culture (Throat)

 You may also have this test if your tonsils are painfully enlarged and your breath smells very bad.

 Strep throat is treated with antibiotics.
-Starting antibiotics immediately eases symptoms and can reduce the time you are contagious from one week to one day.
+Starting antibiotics right away eases symptoms and can reduce the time you are contagious from 1 week to 1 day.
 Treatment also prevents rheumatic fever if taken within 10 days after symptoms begin.

 What other tests might I have along with this test?